 The unique alphanumeric code assigned to the SEF by the Commission for the purpose of identifying the SEF with respect to USI creation; and

-An alphanumeric code generated and assigned to the swap by the automated systems of the SEF, which shall be unique with respect to all such codes generated and assigned by the SEF.
+An alphanumeric code generated and assigned to the Swap by the automated systems of the SEF, which shall be unique with respect to all such codes generated and assigned by the SEF.

 The SEF will transmit the USI electronically to:

-the Swap Data Repository to which the SEF reports required swap creation data for the swap, as part of that report;
+the Swap Data Repository to which the SEF reports required SSwap creation data for the Swap, as part of that report;

-to each counterparty to the swap, as soon as technologically practicable after execution of the swap; and
+to each counterparty to the Swap, as soon as technologically practicable after execution of the Swap; and

-to the DCO, if any, to which the swap is submitted for clearing, as part of the required swap creation data transmitted the DCO for clearing purposes.
+to the DCO, if any, to which the Swap is submitted for clearing, as part of the required Swap creation data transmitted the DCO for clearing purposes.

 Participant or Participant’s counterparty must transmit all data required to be reported under CFTC Regulation Part 45 for any Block Trades to the SEF as soon as technologically practicable after Execution.

 Participant must provide the SEF with sufficient information to enable the SEF to report all Creation Data, including without limitation: